-- Any activity that causes unreasonable interference with a student's academic participation or performance - Kidnapping or abandonment - K. Failure to comply with directions of College officials, including campus safety officers, in performance of their duties. - L. Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to or use of College premises. - M. Possession of weapons of any type by students or guests while on College property, including firearms, B-B guns, pellet guns, bows and arrows, hunting knives, explosives or other weapons, except as specifically permitted by the Weapons Policy in the Student Handbook. - N. Failure of a student host to reasonably supervise guest behavior, including behavior occurring in their residence hall rooms, behavior at student organization events, and behavior by off-campus guests. - O. Violation of the College's Alcohol and Drug Policies. - P. Violation of any College regulation or policy. - Q. Violating the terms of any disciplinary sanction imposed in accordance with the Honor Code or Standards of Conduct. - R. Violation of any federal, state or local law. - S. The agreement to (can be inferred by silent presence or failure to act) or support for an act that is against federal, state, or local laws, Honor Code, Standards of Conduct, or College policy.
+- J. Failure to comply with directions of College officials, including campus safety officers, in performance of their duties. - K. Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to or use of College premises. - L. Possession of weapons of any type by students or guests while on College property, including firearms, B-B guns, pellet guns, bows and arrows, hunting knives, explosives or other weapons, except as specifically permitted by the Weapons Policy in the Student Handbook. - M. Violation of the College's Social and Alcohol - N. Violation of the College's Drug Policies. - O. Violation of any College regulation or policy. - P. Violating the terms of any disciplinary outcome imposed in accordance with the Honor Code or Standards of Conduct. - Q. Violation of any federal, state or local law. - R. Silent Agreement/Passive Participation: The agreement to (can be inferred by silent presence or failure to act) or support for an act that is against federal, state, or local laws, Honor Code, Standards of Conduct, or College policy. - S. Hazing.
+According to Tennessee state law (TN 49-7-123 & 49-2-120), every college and university must implement a policy prohibiting hazing.
+Hazing refers to any intentional or reckless act, whether on or off-campus, by a single student or a group of students that endangers another student's physical or mental health and safety.
+However, customary athletic events, contests, or competitions are not considered hazing, and the law is limited to actions and situations related to initiation or affiliation with an organization.